Fulton Pro Bono

 The Estate Planning Project partners with attorneys across Atlanta to provide low-income clients with estate planning documents, including a Last Will & Testament, Financial Power of Attorney and Advance Directive for Healthcare.

 Helping clients by stabilizing family relationships and access to continuity of care, our guardianship projects are inspiring.
 In the Special Needs Adult Guardianship Project, volunteers ensure the caretaker's ability to apply for benefits, oversee the ward's medical care, and provide continuity of care for the ward, by helping caretakers establish guardianship over young adults with severe special needs.
-Similarly, in the Minor Guardianship Project, volunteers assist caretakers in obtaining guardianship orders so they may stabilize care of the minor child and allow the caretaker to make decisions regarding the child's education, health, safety, and medical care.

 Housing Preservation Project